What's better, Latex or Memory Foam Mattresses?

 Memory foam mattresses outperform latex mattresses in all tests which measure comfort, like proper blood circulation.
 Pressure point relief is a clear sign of comfort.
 A memory foam mattress offers your body the best sleep surface on the market, with better blood circulation and contouring support being big pluses.

 BUT, most memory foam is made using harsh chemicals.
-Petroleum based memory foams are made using know carcinogens and have been linked to itchy eyes, respiratory issues, headaches etc.
+Petroleum based memory foams are made using known carcinogens and have been linked to itchy eyes, respiratory issues, headaches etc.

 Making the healthy choice (natural latex) or comfortable choice (memory foam) is a dilemma for consumers.